History of Follen Church

 Our octagon was designed by Charles Follen, who had studied architecture as well as law in Germany.
 He designed this sanctuary so that all in it could see and hear, and most importantly, be heard.
 Most churches of the time had a high pulpit, elevating the minister above the congregation.
 Follen, by contrast, put himself on an equal level with his congregants.
 The chancel in the sanctuary is raised now, but originally it was level with the pews.
 The octagon shape is designed both as an acoustical enhancement, and so that the congregation is gathered fan-like around the minister and in relation to one-another.

 Even some of our furnishings bring us into contact with our ethical and spiritual past.
 Our small lectern has a big history.
 We call it the Emerson pulpit, because Ralph Waldo Emerson preached from it (next door) when he was our minister.
 From 1836-1838, Follen was Rev. Emerson’s last regular pulpit, before he left the ministry to become the leading light of Transcendentalism.
 He usually walked to Follen on Sundays from his home in Concord.
 He preached twice on Sunday, as was customary, and again there was often a lecture on Thursday evenings.

-After more than 170 years, Follen Church remains a vital part of its community, working in today’s world to honor the dreams of our founders.
+After many years, Follen Church remains a vital part of its community, working in today’s world to honor the dreams of our founders.